slowjams/LINQ/3-LINQ Provider.md

    public abstract object Execute(Expression expression);
 }
 //---------------------------------Ʌ

 //--------------------------V
-public class DbQueryProvider : QueryProvider
+public class DbQueryProvider : QueryProvider   // we can't use generic in provider like QueryProvider<T>, because a provider should return different types, see C5
 {
    private readonly DbConnection connection;